chuckstack/chuckstack.github.io/src-ls/postgres-convention/json-array-table-column.md

 We make heavy use of the JSON schema standard to validate the proper use and structure of stored JSON objects.

 The [attribute tag](./attribute-tag.md) architecture is a example use case of this schema standard so that we may represent complex data in a simplified manner.
-It is also an example of the [enum + type](./enum-type-convention.md) convention where the type record (`stk_attribute_tag_type.record_json` column) contains the JSON schema definition and the actual `stk_attribute_tag` table (`stk_attribute_tag.record_json` column) contains the instance or actual value of that JSON schema.
+It is also an example of the [enum + type](./enum-type-convention.md) convention where the type record (`stk_tag_type.record_json` column) contains the JSON schema definition and the actual `stk_tag` table (`stk_tag.record_json` column) contains the instance or actual value of that JSON schema.

 The [above referenced videos](#json-references) help illustrate these concepts.